On the stabilizing effect of swimming in an active suspension: Enhanced dissipation

 \subsubsection{Enhancement for \texorpdfstring{$\overline\psi=0$}{}}

 For Theorem \ref{thm:Phi}, we consider the equation

 and proceed via a similar hypocoercivity argument to~\cite{beckwaynebar, michelepoiseuille}.
-Recall that we will work mode-by-mode in $\bx$ but suppress the $k$-dependence in our notation of functions.
+Recall that we work mode-by-mode in $\bx$ but sometimes suppress the $k$-dependence in our notation.
 We consider the functional $\Phi(t)$ defined by \eqref{eq:Phi_def0} with coefficients $a_1$, $a_2$, and $a_3$ yet to be determined:

+Below, we will exploit the following extrinsic formulae for the gradient $\nabla_p$ and divergence $\div_p$ on the sphere.
+For a smooth function $h(\bp)$ on $S^{d-1}$, $\nabla_p h$ can be computed by extending $h$ arbitrarily to a smooth function $\wt h$ in a neighborhood of the sphere, computing the flat gradient, and projecting back to the tangent space:

+Similarly, given a smooth vector field $V(\bp)$ on $S^{d-1}$, one may arbitrarily extend $V$ to a smooth vector field $\tilde{V}$ in a neighborhood of the sphere, compute the flat gradient, and take its tangential trace: